cbhorton6819/cbhorton6819.github.io/_pages/about.md

 author_profile: true
 ---

-(Last Updated Nov.
-2018)
+(Last Updated July 2023)

-My name is Zach and I am a current Master's student applying to Ph.D. programs in Statistics.
+My name is Colton Horton and I am a current master's student at Western Governors Universiy looking to start my career in Data Science.

-Thank you for visiting my portfolio.
-Here you will find a selection of projects and presentations I have created during my time as a Statistics M.S. student.
-They demonstrate my abilities as both a writer and a statistician.
+Thank you for visiting my GitHub.
+Here you will find a selection of my data projects I have created during my time as a Data Analytics M.S. student.
+They demonstrate my abilities as both a writer and an analyst.